SinghGunkar/food-app-API/README.md

 #### Backend API for Food App

 -   Usage: Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own
--   I've deployed the API on July 23, 2021 via Digital Ocean, however the API will not be live after on September 23, 2021
+-   I've deployed the API on July 23, 2021 via Digital Ocean, however the API will not be live after September 23, 2021
 -   Below is a screenshot of the API documentation, further documentation is below

 ![](image.png)